How To Remove & Install The Front Wheel On Your Dirt Bike

 • DO NOT USE A HAMMER TO REMOVE THE AXLE!

-• Step 6: Pull up on your wheel to relieve the weight on the axle.
-Finish pulling your axle out of the hub with your pliers.
+• Step 6: Pull up on your wheel to relieve the axle’s weight.
+Then, using your pliers, finish pulling the axle out of the hub.

-• When you pull the wheel away from the forks, make sure the hub spacers come with it.
+• When you pull the wheel away from the forks, ensure the hub spacers come with it.

 Step 1 - Unbolt the brake caliper from the fork